tanteckfang/tp/docs/DeveloperGuide.md

 ### B.16 Issues with saving data

-1. Dealing with missing data file <br>
+1. Dealing with missing data file: <br>

    **Test case:** Remove the data file to simulate a missing file
    1. Go to the location of the data file indicated in the bottom left corner of the application.